-- ii) Complete a license application form (see Appendix 4) - iii) Submit license application form and report to the competent authority - iv) The competent authority assesses the application using the requirements of these guidelines. - v) The competent authority should evaluate the application and give the applicant feedback within 30 calendar days. - vi) The feedback could be issuance of a license with set out license conditions or deferred application with suggested improvement or rejection with advice for re-submission. - Vii) All existing establishments should be given a transition period of six months once the guidelines are in effect to allow them to apply for licensing of their liquid waste management facilities.
+- i) Prepare a license application report - ii) Complete a license application form (see Appendix 4) - iii) Submit license application form and report to the competent authority - iv) The competent authority assesses the application using the requirements of these guidelines. - v) The competent authority should evaluate the application and give the applicant feedback within 30 calendar days. - vi) The feedback could be issuance of a license with set out license conditions or deferred application with suggested improvement or rejection with advice for re-submission. - vii) All existing establishments should be given a transition period of six months once the guidelines are in effect to allow them to apply for licensing of their liquid waste management facilities.